This is the second in a series of articles on understanding thermal ticket printing and determining if it’s right for you.

-Understanding how thermal ticket printers operate and the maintenance costs involved will help you make and informed decision on your thermal printer purchase.
-For this guide, we’ll discuss two types of thermal printers and considerations on the proper care of your printer.
+Understanding how direct thermal printers work and the maintenance costs involved helps you make an informed decision on your thermal ticket printer purchase.
+Here in Part 1 of this whitepaper, we discuss two types of thermal printers and considerations for the proper care of your printer.

 Direct thermal printers are the most commonly used ticket printers on the market.
-These printers do not require toner or ink cartridges, and instead produce a printed image by selectively heating specially coated thermal paper.
-The ticket stock is heated through the printhead which generates heat in the shape or pattern provided, turning the paper black when the thermal coating reacts with the heating element.
+These printers do not require toner or ink cartridges, and instead, produce a printed image by selectively heating specially coated thermal paper.
+The ticket stock heats up through the printhead which generates heat in the shape or pattern provided.
+The heating of the ticket stock turns the paper black when the thermal coating reacts with the heating element.

-The majority of standard thermal printers are able to handle 200dpi and 300dpi printing resolutions.
-A printer’s dpi (dots per inch) refers to how many dots per inch they are able to print.
+The majority of direct thermal printers are able to handle 200dpi and 300dpi printing resolutions.
+A printer's dpi ( "dots per inch" ) refers to how many dots per inch they are able to print.
 Printers with a higher dpi will print images and text more clearly.
-Some manufactures offer 600dpi printers which can print highly detailed images and graphics.
-Print speed for these printers is considerably lower than lower dpi printers, so 600dpi thermal printers are not recommended in high volume environments.
+However, print speed requires trade-offs.
+High quality printers offering 600dpi allow for highly detailed images and graphics.
+As a result, the print speed for these printers is much slower than lower dpi printers.
+Therefore, 600dpi thermal printers are not recommended in high volume environments.

-A thermal printer’s speed is measured in ips (inches per second).
+A thermal printer's speed is measured in ips (inches per second).
 Most standard thermal printers operate at a speed of 8ips, but some models are able to handle faster speeds.
-The faster the stock passes through the printer, the less time the printhead has to heat and activate the stock, resulting in print degradation.
-Advanced thermal printers allow the user to control both the heat level of the printhead and the speed of the printer.
+The faster the stock passes through the printer, the less time the printhead has to heat and activate the stock.
+Faster speeds result in slightly lower print quality.
+Advanced thermal printers allow the user to control both the heat level of the printhead and the speed of the direct thermal printer.

-The majority of printers have optional cutters available, which enable your stock to be cut after each individual ticket is printed.
-Thermal printers are equipped with an optical reader used to read the black marks printed on the back of the stock, which help the printer determine the beginning and end of the ticket.
+The majority of direct thermal printers include optional cutters available.
+Cutters enable automatic cuts between each individual ticket as printing occurs.
+Thermal printers equipped with optical readers read the black marks printed on the back of the stock.
+These pre-printed bars help the printer determine the beginning and end of the ticket.
 The size and position of the black mark will depend on the printer model and manufacturer.

 A thermal transfer printer operates with the same basic printing principle as a direct thermal printer.
 However, the printer does not print directly on the ticket stock, but rather melts a coating of thermal transfer ribbon onto the paper’s surface.

 Thermal transfer printers do not require thermal coated stock, as the transfer ribbon adheres to a variety of paper textures and plastic substrates.
-This process can be used to print on the non-coated back of your thermal ticket stock, enabling you to easily customize your tickets.
-Since ticket backs are often reserved for paid advertising, the flexibility of changing advertisers frees you from the commitment of ordering large quantities of pre-printed stock with a single advertiser.
+This process allows for the customization of the non-coated back of your thermal ticket stock.
+Ticket backs often include paid advertising -- resulting in more revenue for your organization.
+Consequently, the flexibility of changing advertisers on ticket backs frees you from the commitment of ordering large quantities of pre-printed stock with a single advertiser.
 Transfer ribbons are sold in customizable rolls, prices depend on color, material, and length of the roll.

-The average life of a printhead is approximately 2.4 million inches, but will vary depending on factors such as humidity, dust, heat, moisture and lack of proper maintenance procedures.
+The average life of a printhead is approximately 2.4 million inches but will vary depending on factors such as humidity, dust, heat, moisture, and lack of proper maintenance procedures.
 Routine cleaning will extend the life of your printhead and maintain optimal print quality.
-Many printer manufacturers offer annual maintenance plans that can help cover parts and printer repairs.
+Many direct thermal printer manufacturers offer annual maintenance plans that can help cover parts and printer repairs.
 A standard printer warranty covers your printer for one year after the purchase date.

-Replacement of thermal printer parts can be costly, so understanding how to care for your printer and performing routine maintenance will save money.
-The following is a list of items that add to the print head’s wear and tear:
+Replacement of costly, direct thermal printer parts affects budgets, so understanding how to care for your printer and performing routine maintenance will save money.
+The following is a list of items that add to the print head's wear and tear:

 - Abrasion: the process of wearing down the printhead through friction caused by the passing thermal stock.
 A print head’s protective coating will eventually wear off due to normal use, regardless of maintenance and printing conditions.